SamuelTF-ProPer/my-portfolio/README.md

 # I am Samuel Tarifa Flores
-### Who am I?
+### What do i do?
+Right now i am studiying to get a
-Hello, I am Samuel Tarifa Flores, a person who codes mostly for fun (and also to get a job).
+I codes mostly for fun (and also to get a job).
 My main objective right now is to develop my skills (coding, 3D modeling, and video editing mainly).
 The reason for that is that I am a person who likes to do things overall and is often doing projects on his own.
 Right now, my two main projects are:
   - My videogame (On hiatus until i am better at 3D modeling)
   - My youtube chanel (I am slowly getting to something)